SethJ50/NFL-Big-Data-Bowl-2026/Big Data Bowl Notes/Writeup Draft.md

 Limitations
 Add: I assume receiver is free to optimize path, sometime route constrained, physical contact not captured....

+doesn't have anything to do with ball placement, in air skill, etc

+very defense and qb dependent, non isolation

+weird finding: off schedule plays can very much penalize you... a.j. brown - 2023122501, 3436

 - Limitations & Future Work